jakobtroidl/OpenVinoClassification/Readme.md

  - the source code of all python related scripts can be found in the `source_pkg` folder.
 The source of the face_dection binary in the same folder can be found under `/src/classification/face_detection`

 - information about the structure of resulting .csv files can be found in the first line of the respective csv file

+- all evaluation related sources have been completley developed by me, all other sources are based on the samples provided by OpenVino, but they are strongly customized for our needs by me

 - Please note that the `benchmark_app` was not developed by me.
 It is just a sample that comes with OpenVino.